 I think I now understand.
 But it’s not the same for everyone.

-I heard a brilliant man speak, and here’s how he learned the meaning of his life.
+I heard a brilliant man named Alex Atala speak about a troubled time in his life, and here’s how he learned the meaning of his life.

 The man took me and showed me a flower.

 We walked on.
 He said, ‘Think of circles.
 Circles everywhere.’
 He continued to talk about the circle.
 ‘A plant has a circle.
 A circle of life.
 A seed germinates into a plant.
 The plant grows.
 It produces a flower.
 The flower produces a fruit.
 The fruit contains a seed which drops to the ground and produces another plant.
 This is the circle.’

 I looked to the man and said, ‘I understand about the circle.
 But why did you show me the flower?’

 He replied, ‘The flower is the most beautiful part of the circle.
 The flower is the time you are alive.
 You are the flower.
 Go and ponder this.'”